Best Instagram Places in Ho Chi Minh City: Our Top 10 Instagrammable Spots

 Ba Lu Café is not just a place where you come to enjoy a cup of coffee.
 People keep coming to this coffee shop for over 70 years to share daily stories with each other and to take part in the memories of generations of Vietnamese-Chinese that stay alive with every drop of coffee served here.

 As a foreign visitor, it’s best to have a native tour guide or a Vietnamese friend accompany you to this coffee shop.
 So that you can have an easier time talking with the owner and get to know more about this interesting coffee shop.
+If you are looking for other coffee shops check out our blog post about the best coffee shops in Ho Chi Minh City for more inspiration.

 Where to find it: 193 Phung Hung, Ward 14, District 5, HCMC (inside Phung Hung Market)

-Opening hours: 2 a.m – 5 p.m (YES, the café is open that early to serve the merchants at the market
+Opening hours: 2 a.m – 5 p.m (YES, the café is open that early to serve the merchants at the market)

 Price: 12,000VND – 15,000VND